aajonusnet/aajonusnet/texts/Misc/RawMilk/Microbe-Phobia Destroys the Nutrients in our Food and, in Turn, Destroys our Health.md

-Many primitive people ate meats full of pathogens to strengthen themselves and improve their abilities to flourish in good health in Nature, in all of its forms.The Eskimo buried fish and caribou for up to 6 weeks at a time until it stunk for a half mile down wind before they consumed it.
-When Aajonus Vonderplanitz, a man who had always experienced extreme discomfort from mildly cold temperature and who was considered by medical science to be in danger of death from pathogens, experimented with the Eskimo’s bacteria-infested foods.After eating only 4 ounces of pathogen-infested raw meats, Aajonus felt warm in a cold climate, that is, for the first time in his life he was able to enjoy being alive in cold temperatures.Laboratory tests revealed that he had consumed enough e-coli and salmonella to kill a herd of elephants, that is, according medical science.
+Many primitive people ate meats full of pathogens to strengthen themselves and improve their abilities to flourish in good health in Nature, in all of its forms.
+The Eskimo buried fish and caribou for up to 6 weeks at a time until it stunk for a half mile down wind before they consumed it.
+When Aajonus Vonderplanitz, a man who had always experienced extreme discomfort from mildly cold temperature and who was considered by medical science to be in danger of death from pathogens, experimented with the Eskimo’s bacteria-infested foods.
+After eating only 4 ounces of pathogen-infested raw meats, Aajonus felt warm in a cold climate, that is, for the first time in his life he was able to enjoy being alive in cold temperatures.
+Laboratory tests revealed that he had consumed enough e-coli and salmonella to kill a herd of elephants, that is, according medical science.
 Aajonus did not suffer any ill effects from eating the pathogen- infested food.
 (Ripley's Believe It Or Not, July 17, 2002.)
 He experienced mild loose bowels the